tweksteen/burst/doc/configuration.rst

     Set a target in case of transparent proxying.
 If your application is not proxy-aware, use this parameter to set a target.
 By default, None.

+  .. attribute:: ssl_verify

+    Path to the CA chain.
+If None, no verification or validation is made on the server SSL certificate.
+By default, /etc/pki/tls/cert.pem.
+    Under Ubuntu/Debian, you may use /etc/ssl/certs/ca-certificates.crt.

+  .. attribute:: ssl_reverse

+    If True, the proxy will use the SSL hostname gathered by contacting the target server.
+    The server certificate will be validated before beeing used.
+Therefore, `ssl_verify` should be properly configured.

   .. attribute:: ssl_hostname

     When using the :attr:`target` attribute, it is possible to set the expected